Submission Guidelines

 General Guidelines

-Midwifery Today is an electronic publication for birth practitioners and interested parents.
-We emphasize natural childbirth, breastfeeding, networking, and education.
+Midwifery Today is for birth practitioners and interested parents.
+We emphasize the paradigm of midwifery led and family centric childbirth, breastfeeding, networking, and education.
 Our aim is to foster communication between practitioners and families and to promote responsible midwifery and childbirth education around the world.

-We seek a balance of scientific/technical material and “softer” personal and/or philosophical articles, including birth-related art, poetry, and humor.
-We consider submissions on all aspects of pregnancy and childbirth.
-The professional and business aspects of midwifery, doula, and childbirth education are also of interest to our readers.
+We seek a balance of scientific/technical material, professional and business aspects of midwifery care, and “softer” personal and/or philosophical articles, including birth-related art, poetry, humor, case studies and birth stories.
+We consider submissions on all aspects of pregnancy, childbirth, and post-partum.

 Please see our online MT Editorial Style Sheet (PDF) and sample references for reference format and general style guidelines.
-Proofread your work and be sure it follows our style guidelines.
+If you find reference formatting difficult, please submit your article with the best information you can and our editor will respond.
 We reserve the right to edit for clarity, content, and length.
 We like to work closely with our contributors and, whenever possible, give contributors the opportunity to review all edits.

 Please Note:

-All writers whose articles are accepted for publication will be required to sign and return an exclusive Copyright Transfer Agreement prior to publication of the work.
-Click here to view a copy of the agreement.
+All writers whose articles are accepted for publication are required to sign our Copyright Transfer Agreement, found on the submissions form, prior to publication of the work.

-Midwifery Today features the following topics in its publications:
+Midwifery Today has featured the following topics in its publications:

 • Clinical articles on midwifery techniques and practices.